wzthu/NeuronMotif/nm/code/README.md

 Our server contains  28 cores server 128GB memory

 ```
+# These scripts can be submitted to different nodes at the same time.
+Order is not required.

 bash vis.layer.sh 1 28
 bash vis.layer.sh 2 28
 bash vis.layer.sh 3 28